abuseofnotation/category-theory-illustrated/_chapters/06_type.md

 ### Term introduction: Just

-Of course there would be no point in having many $Maybe$s if they all are all the same.
+Of course there would be no point in having many $Maybe$s if they all are the same.
 That's where the second line comes.

 $$
 \mathrm{Just} :\ \forall a.\ a \to \mathrm{Maybe}[a]